- About Us

 Geffen Academy will be funded by philanthropic gifts and tuition, and will not use public funds.

 How will the project affect traffic in Westwood?

 UCLA has studied and is sensitive to potential traffic issues and mitigations.
 The Kinross Building is not adjacent to any strictly residential areas.
 Moreover, half of the students will be children of current faculty and staff who already travel to campus.
 In recent years, UCLA has experienced its lowest traffic levels since record-keeping began more than 20 years ago, in part because of our extensive alternative transportation programs.

 Will Geffen Academy students have priority for acceptance into UCLA?

 No. UCLA is a public institution and does not offer preference to students from any secondary school.

-Geffen Academy will be located on Kinross Ave. between Gayley Ave. and Veteran Ave. in Westwood.
+Geffen Academy is located on Kinross Ave. between Gayley Ave. and Veteran Ave. in Westwood.
 A new building will open in Fall 2018.

 © 2018 Geffen Academy at UCLA